 The Office of Residential Life is looking for a variety of attributes.
 Most importantly, a student who is a good role model, responsible, has the ability to develop relationships and enjoys being a part of a team.
 Our RAs come from many walks of life and display a variety of characteristics- it is very important for us to have a diverse team that represents our student body.
 Some of the qualities we are looking for can be found in our Resident Assistant: Self Selection "Quiz".
 Please feel free to reflect on your answers to this document, and follow up with the committee, your RA, or your RD.

 All students who are enrolled full-time are eligible to become RAs.
 This includes students in their final 5th year of a program and graduate students.

 I transferred to Pace in the Fall/Spring.
 Am I eligible to become an RA?

 The RA Selection Committee welcomes transfer students to apply for the RA position!
 If you are new in the spring semester please email the committee.

 I was documented for a policy violation.
 Am I eligible to be hired as an RA?

 Our policy is that you cannot be on current disciplinary probation at the date of hire.
 Judicial checks will be completed prior to invites for individual interviews.
 We understand that every situation is unique and that students make mistakes.
 However, all RAs must follow all university policies, and not doing so would put your job in jeopardy.
 Please contact your RD or Assistant Director of Community Standards if you have any further questions.

 How many new RAs are being hired?

 Unfortunately, at this time we do not have an exact number.
-We currently have 41 student staff members, and the amount of new RAs we need to hire will be based on the current RAs who decide to return.
+We currently have about 40 student staff members, and the amount of new RAs we need to hire will be based on the current RAs who decide to return.
 We anticipate hiring between 15-20 RAs in any given year.